rachelpaczki/Mushroom-Madness/README.md

 ### Neutral Networks
 ![neur-net-1](Images/neutal-networks-1.jpg)
 ![neur-net-2](Images/neural-networks-2.jpg)
-A NueralNetwork model was used to predict the classification of mushrooms wheteher posinous or edible.
-In the NueralNetwork model the accuracy was found to be 1.00 and the loss of 0.0026.
+A NeuralNetwork model was used to predict the classification of mushrooms wheteher posinous or edible.
+In the NeuralNetwork model the accuracy was found to be 1.00 and the loss of 0.0026.
 The graphs were used to visualize the accuracy and loss with each epoch.

 ### Linear Regression
 ![lin-reg-1](Images/linear-regress-1.jpg)